 While kids can’t handle big jobs or use harsh chemical cleaning solutions, they can safely dust , vacuum, do the dishes, take out the trash, and help care for any pets you have.
 They should also be expected to keep their rooms clean and sort their own laundry.
 If you’re willing to switch over to using safe, “green” cleaning solutions, your preteens or teens should even be able to help you with the tough scrubbing, e.g., kitchen and bathroom cleanup.
 It will put their energy to good use and give them a meaningful way to fund the expensive clothes and gadgets that they swear they need to own.

 When your children are very young, get help from a professional cleaning company.

 An untidy home may not feel like a big deal compared to the all-night trials of teething or the flu, but it is.
-Living in an unkempt environment has been shown to raise stress levels, make caring for a child more difficult, and increase the rate household illness.
-Ultimately, there’s only one common sense solution to this debacle: Focus on caring for your baby and leave housecleaning to the pros.
+Living in an unkempt environment has been shown to raise stress levels, make caring for a child more difficult, and increase the rate of household illness.
+Ultimately, there’s only one common-sense solution to this debacle: Focus on caring for your baby and leave house cleaning to the pros.
 Having a housecleaner come in even just once every few weeks can stop the mess from piling up to a truly unmanageable level.

 If you and your spouse both have demanding careers, you should probably stick with using professional cleaning services even when your kids are older.
 Making sure you have time to rest when you’re home will help you rejuvenate and enjoy a more relaxed relationship with the rest of your family.